LucaFranceschi01/IRWA-2025-G23/project_progress/part_2/README.md

 | Reciprocal Rank (RR@K) | **0.5000** |

 This query achieved high precision and perfect recall, indicating that most relevant items were retrieved.
 However, a low Average Precision and NDCG suggest that relevant documents were not consistently ranked near the top, likely due to tied TF-IDF scores across multiple documents.
+Another indicative that something is not right is the low value for the average precision in comparison to the precision.
+As described more in depth in the notebook, this is an indicative that the amount of documents retrieved in the first 20 ranks are very few, but they are mostly correct (as explained in class, the reason why precision is not a good metric in IR systems).

 #### Query 2: *"men slim jeans blue"*